 Know your budget

 In this market, you have to be decisive and be ready to move quickly to secure a home.
 Do not let the perfect house go because you did not consider all of the other fees that come with buying a home.
-Remember to factor in insurance, taxes, utility, and additional fees so that you can confidently make an offer.
+Remember to factor in insurance, taxes, utilities, and additional fees so that you can confidently make an offer.